bitfocus/companion-module-obs-studio/HELP.md

 - Set Scene Collection
 - Trigger Hotkey by Key
 - Trigger Hotkey by ID _(See help info below for more info)_
-- Reconnect to OBS
 - Custom Command _(Request data must be valid JSON.
-See [obs-websocket protocol documentation](https://github.com/obsproject/obs-websocket/blob/4.x-current/docs/generated/protocol.md) for request types and required request data)_
+See [obs-websocket protocol documentation](https://github.com/obsproject/obs-websocket/blob/master/docs/generated/protocol.md#requests) for request types and required request data)_

 ### Available feedbacks

 **Recording & Streaming & Outputs**

 - Streaming Active
-- Recording Status _(If recording is active or paused, change the style of the button)_
+- Recording Status (If recording is active or paused, change the style of the button)
 - Output Active
+- Replay Buffer Active

 **Switching & Transitions**

-- Scene in Preview / Program _(Program and Preview, Program Only, or Preview Only)_
+- Scene in Preview / Program (Program and Preview, Program Only, or Preview Only)
 - Transition in Progress
 - Current Transition Type
 - Transition Duration

 **Sources**

-- Source Visible _(If a source is visible in the program, change the style of the button)_
+- Source Visible (If a source is visible in the program, change the style of the button)
-- Source Enabled in Scene _(If a source is enabled in a specific scene, change the style of the button)_
+- Source Enabled in Scene (If a source is enabled in a specific scene, change the style of the button)
 - Filter Enabled
 - Audio Muted
 - Audio Monitor Type
 - Volume
 - Media Playing
-- Media Source Remaining Time _(If remaining time of a media source is below a threshold, change the style of the button)_
+- Media Source Remaining Time (If remaining time of a media source is below a threshold, change the style of the button)

 **General**